browserify/syntax-error/readme.markdown

 # syntax-error

-Check for and report syntax errors in source code strings.
+Detect and report syntax errors in source code strings.

 When you type `node src.js` you get a friendly error report about exactly where the syntax error is.
 This module lets you check for syntax errors and report